Research Misconduct

 Procedures

-- The Inquiry Process.
-If the RIO determines that the criteria for an inquiry are met, the RIO will immediately initiate the inquiry process.
+B. The Inquiry Process.
+If the RIO determines that the criteria for an inquiry are met, the RIO will initiate the inquiry process. immediately initiate the inquiry process.
 The purpose of the inquiry is to determine whether there is sufficient credible evidence of possible research misconduct to warrant conducting an investigation.
 An inquiry does not require a full review of all the evidence related to the allegation.

-- The Inquiry Committee.
-The DO shall appoint at least two members of the Standing Committee to serve with the RIO as an Inquiry Committee.
-The members of the Inquiry Committee shall have no conflicts of interest with the respondent or with the case in question and shall possess sufficient expertise to enable the committee to conduct the inquiry and to evaluate the evidence and issues related to the allegation(s).
+- Standing Committee to serve with the RIO as an Inquiry Committee.
+The membersof the Inquiry Committee shall have no conflicts of interest with the respondent or with the case in question and shall possess sufficient expertise to enable the committee to conduct the inquiry and to evaluate the evidence and issues related to the allegation(s).
 To the extent practicable, the members of the Inquiry Committee shall be from the same campus as the respondent.
 If necessary to obtain appropriate expertise or avoid conflicts of interest the DO may appoint other faculty to serve on an Inquiry Committee.

 - Inquiry Process